coding1617/Plumbing-Project/README.md

 NumPy - We are using this for implementing arrays and counting logic.
 NumPy uses a lot less memory in comparison to lists.

-Imutils - We have used this to rotate and resize images for basic image processing.
-We are not sure if this will be a part of the final application.

 **Following our client's requests and needs, we are not using a database or an authentication layer.
 This may change depending on our client.